charcai/charcai/README.md

 ## Research and Internship Experience

-- 2024.10 - *Present*: Intern at ACT Lab, Beihang University, focusing on Time Series projects.
+- 2024.10 - 2025.09: Intern at ACT Lab, Beihang University, focusing on Time Series projects.